-We have also identified risks of forced or child labor that, while not directly related to our operations, are present in the sectors we and our suppliers operate in.
+We have also identified risks to fundamental human rights and decent working conditions that, while not directly related to our operations, are present in the sectors we and our suppliers operate in.

-- The chemical industry has low risks of forced or child labor.
-The main human rights related risks identified in this industry include occupational health and safety risks and potential exposure to poor working conditions or hazardous materials. - The construction industry has widespread use of contractors and subcontractors, who often rely on the use of vulnerable workers, such as migrant workers, day-laborers, or temporary workers.
+- The key human rights related risks in the chemical industry include occupational health and safety risks, potential exposure to poor working conditions or hazardous materials, and potential negative impacts on vulnerable groups (e.g. exploitation of scarce local raw materials and water sources). - The construction industry has widespread use of contractors and subcontractors, who often rely on the use of vulnerable workers, such as migrant workers, day-laborers, or temporary workers.
 These workers are more susceptible to trafficking and discrimination, excessive recruitment fees, and withholding of documents.
-The International Labor Organization estimates that approximately 16% of forced labor exploitation cases worldwide occur in the construction industry, and it is one of the most hazardous sectors for workers. - The hospitality industry includes facilities maintenance, cleaning, travel & entertainment services, and security services.
-This industry is linked to higher risks of forced or child labor, as these services often rely on recruiting through contractors and subcontractors, and often employ vulnerable workers such as migrant or temporary workers. - The logistics industry includes shipping, transportation, and warehousing services, and carries potential risks of modern slavery.
+The International Labor Organization estimates that approximately 16% of forced labor exploitation cases worldwide occur in the construction industry, and it is one of the most hazardous sectors for workers.
+Another key risk in the industry is related to health and safety; the major health and safety risks include fatal and non-fatal incidents, spreading of communicable diseases, and working excessively long hours. - The hospitality industry includes facilities maintenance, cleaning, travel & entertainment services, and security services.
+The key human rights related risks in the hospitality industry include low wages and long hours, adverse environmental impacts, and higher risks of forced or child labor, as these services often rely on recruiting through contractors and subcontractors, and often employ vulnerable workers such as migrant or temporary workers.

+- The logistics industry includes shipping, transportation, and warehousing services, and carries potential risks of modern slavery.
 Ocean freight in particular can have high risks of forced labor as workers may be deprived of their rights to annual or shore leave and repatriation, and may be forced to continue working beyond the terms in their employment contracts.
 Similarly, warehousing services are increasingly outsourced to third-party logistics companies and often rely on temporary or subcontracted labor, which comes with higher risks of exploitation or hazardous work conditions. - The manufacturing industry includes a range of skilled and low-skilled positions; low-skilled labor has an increased risk of human trafficking as many workers lack other employment options.
-These workers also lack leverage to negotiate for higher wages and

-- are vulnerable to significant job insecurity.
+These workers also lack leverage to negotiate for higher wages, safer working conditions, and reasonable working hours, and are vulnerable to significant job insecurity.
 There are also high risks of child labor in the manufacturing industry. - The packaging industry has potential risks of forced and child labor in its upstream pulp and paper supply chains.
-The forestry and logging industry has been linked to violations of Indigenous peoples' rights and in the US, forestry is one of several industries that uses incarcerated labor, with documented cases of unfair treatment and unsafe working conditions.
-Similarly, the plastic packaging and petroleum product industry can often include temporary workers who may be at risk of forced labor, excessive working hours, withheld wages, restricted freedom of movement, and unsafe or unhealthy working conditions. - The waste management industry has high risks of forced labor, as the industry often relies on temporary workers or migrant workers recruited by sub-contractors who are more vulnerable to exploitation and abuse, including human trafficking.
+The forestry and logging industry has been linked to violations of Indigenous peoples' rights, and in the US, forestry is one of several industries that uses incarcerated labor, with documented cases of unfair treatment and unsafe working conditions.
+Similarly, the plastic packaging and petroleum product industry can often include temporary workers who may be at risk of forced labor, excessive working hours, withheld wages, restricted freedom of movement, and unsafe or unhealthy working conditions. - The waste management industry has high risks of insufficient labor standards, negative community impacts, and poor workplace health and safety.
+There is also a risk of forced labor, as the industry often relies on temporary workers or migrant workers recruited by sub-contractors who are more vulnerable to exploitation and abuse, including human trafficking.